gursimrankainth/modDBSCAN/README.md

-## modDBSCAN
+# modDBSCAN
-EICRecon/Juggler script for a modified DBSCAN algorithm
+EICRecon/Juggler script for a modified DBSCAN algorithm (*Juggler scripts are out of date*)

-# Instructions for Installing the new ZDC_modDBSCAN Plugin:
+## Instructions for Installing the new ZDC_modDBSCAN Plugin:
 1. Make a new folder in the EICrecon/src/detectors directory called "ZDC_modDBSCAN".
 This is where the ZDC_modDBSCAN.cc and CMakeLists.txt scripts will be placed.
 2. Add ZDC_modDBSCAN.cc and CMakeLists.txt into the ZDC_modDBSCAN plugin directory
 3. Add the following line to the end of the CMakeLists.txt in the src/detectors directory so the new plugin compiles with the full EICrecon build, “add_subdirectory(ZDC_modDBSCAN)”